 At 3 pm we take another train, this time to Beaulieu.
 The small town was once popular among movie stars and millionaires, who bought houses and spent their winter holidays here.
 Today it’s quiet, relaxed, with a nice beach fringed by palm trees and historical houses which are worth a visit.
 One of these is Villa Kerylos, a Greek style villa that was built for the archaeologist Theodore Reinach at the beginning of the Twentieth century.
 Statues, columns, porticoes, every detail reminds of ancient Greece.
 From the terrace overlooking the bay, you can see Cap Ferrat.

 And here we are headed now, walking along the pedestrian street that connects the beach to the village of Saint-Jean.
 On the left, the blue sea breaks against the rocks.
 On the right, villas are hidden behind trees and flowers.
 We peer though the gates to see the houses, wondering how would it be if we could live in one of them.
+Cap Ferrat quickly becomes one of my special places in the world, the ones you travel to in your memory when you need to escape everyday life.
+The colour of the sea, the quiet atmosphere, the lavish gardens – everything speaks of beauty.
+This place is a jewel.
+And I’m happy I’ve found it.
 Then we reach the characteristic town of Saint-Jean Cap Ferrat, built around the little harbour.

 Once a fishermen’s village, Saint-Jean is now a place for tourists.
 From here we head to the heart of Cap Ferrat, Villa Ephrussi de Rotschield, a fairy tale place.
 I believe I will never get tired of celebrating the beauty of this splendid house dominating the sea, surrounded by gardens with plants and flowers from all over the world.
 We spend hours inside, enjoying the rooms and listening to Beatrice’s story.
 I’m bewitched by the changing colours of the sunset.